laixintao/uwsgi-docs/tutorials/ConfiguringFastRouterUsingACPPPlugin.rst

 The my_uwsgi_lib.ini file is needed only on cygwin and it is a copy of my_uwsgi.ini with an extra line appended: ``as_shared_library = true``.
 You need neither my_uwsgi.ini nor my_uwsgi_lib.ini if you are working with a pre-built new uwsgi binary that supports the --build-plugin commandline parameter but only uwsgi version ~2 and newer have it.

-Building uwsgi (or uwsgi.exe and libuwsgi.a on cygwin)
+构建uwsgi (或者uwsgi.exe and libuwsgi.a on cygwin)
 ------------------------------------------------------

 Of course you can skip this step if you are working with a new uwsgi binary.
 Otherwise download the uwsgi source (uwsgi-2.0.3.tar.gz in my case) and extract it, then enter the extracted source folder.